aMarCruz/rollup-plugin-cleanup/README.md

 - [ ] 100% test coverage and more tests
 - [ ] async mode
-- [ ] Configuration from the file system
 - [ ] Better documentation*
 - [ ] You tell me...